theexitstrategy/theexitstrategy.github.io/prometheus.md

 ---
+General Framwork:

+1. Calculation of hatch vectors from the CAD files via Prometheus
+2. Transfer of hatch vectors into native machine format with different interfaces; For each type of machine a different interface is necessary:
+	- Athene, Helios: BeamFigure files (.b00)
+	- SLM-Laser, LMD: G-Code
+	- Freemelt: Native File Format

+Each native file format has different possibilities and extend the information from hatch path and velocity to power and focus.

+**ProBeam**: In case of the BeamFigure file format the hatch path with the velocity of each individual hatch line is combined into absolute and relative vectors with a different number of points (corresponding to the velocity with the help of the point residence time 2e-9s of the beam).
+Due to the seperation of the temporal beam path and the beam power and focus (welding system with a stationary state), the beam power and the focus have to be manually set at the machine.

+$/rightarrow$ Currently Prometheus focused on just providing beam paths and velocities, but for the further extension the power and focus values can also be added to each individual hatch vector.

+---
 The goal is to determine hatching strategies and the final vectors using *Prometheus* and transfering the calculated hatches to the native machine format using appropriate interface modules.

 <figure>